EvidenceEkanem/laraveltodolist/README.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is a Laravel package that handles your todo list.
+laraveltodolist is a laravel package that adds a todo list management system to an application.

 ## Installation